A monthly survey of service firms in New York State, northern New Jersey, and southwestern Connecticut, conducted by the New York Fed.

 |||

-Business activity declined slightly, according to the September survey.
-The headline business activity index fell four points to -3.0.
-Twenty-seven percent of respondents reported that conditions improved over the month and thirty percent said that conditions worsened.
-The business climate index slipped three points to -27.4, a sign that the business climate remains worse than normal.
-Employment Continues to Inch Up
+Business activity fell for a fourth consecutive month in the New York-Northern New Jersey region, according to the June survey.
+The headline business activity index remained negative at -13.2.
+Twenty-two percent of respondents reported that conditions improved over the month while 35 percent said that conditions worsened.
+The business climate index remained well below zero at -48.3, with fifty-six percent of respondents saying that the business climate was worse than normal.
+Employment Edges Lower

 JAN